Related guidance:

 • withdrawal can sometimes be more difficult, with symptoms lasting longer (in some cases several weeks, and occasionally several months)

-• Recognise that people may have fears and concerns about stopping their antidepressant medication (for example, the withdrawal effects they may experience, or that their depression will return) and may need support to withdraw successfully, particularly if previous attempts have led to withdrawal symptoms or have not been successful.
+• withdrawal symptoms can sometimes be severe, particularly if the antidepressant medication is stopped suddenly. - Recognise that people may have fears and concerns about stopping their antidepressant medication (for example, the withdrawal effects they may experience, or that their depression will return) and may need support to withdraw successfully, particularly if previous attempts have led to withdrawal symptoms or have not been successful.
 This could include:

 • details of online or written resources that may be helpful

-• increased support from a clinician or therapist (for example, regular check-in phone calls, seeing them more frequently, providing advice about sleep hygiene).
+• increased support from a clinician or therapist (for example, regular check-in phone calls, seeing them more frequently, providing advice about sleep hygiene). - When stopping a person’s antidepressant medication:

 • take into account the pharmacokinetic profile (for example, the half-life of the medication as antidepressants with a short half-life will need to be tapered more slowly) and the duration of treatment